Lesliemrt/Predictions-SAH/README.md

 ├── train.py : Model_extended class with trainloop
 ├── main.py : to train, get results, loss graph, accuracy, saliency maps, reliability diagramms, auc roc curves ├── main_iterations.py : to train x times, get the 5 best models based on validation auc scores and take the mean/ max predictions of the 5 best models
+├── RESULTS : excel file with all the plots
 ├── data/
 │   ├── hospital_data_1/ : 1st cohort of data
 │   ├── hospital_data_2/ : 2nd cohort of data (used for tests)